 Volunteer Opportunity

-Appalachian Audubon’s new collision monitoring program under Bird Safe Harrisburg will be taking place from April 1-May 31 for spring migration.
+Appalachian Audubon’s collision monitoring program under Bird Safe Harrisburg will be taking place from August 15-November 15 for fall migration.
 We need volunteers to either be monitors or transporters (or both!).
 Please find more information here.

 Help Make your municipality a bird town